jungwonkim/iris-docs2/docs/sphinx/source/architecture.rst

 Task
 ==================

-An IRIS task contains zero or more commands.
+IRIS provides task-based programming and execution models.
+A task is portable across all the available programming platforms and can be run on any accelerator in the system.
+A task contains zero or more commands.
 There are three types of commands: (1) host-to-device memory copy command, (2) device-to-host memory copy command, and (3) kernel launch command.
 The commands in a task are executed in a single compute device in a FIFO execution order.
 A task can have a dependency on other tasks.
 When a task depends on other tasks, it cannot start until the prerequisite tasks complete.

 .. figure:: _images/task.png
    :width: 100%